 Bull Running in Spain

-The encierro - the running of the bulls - takes place each morning from July 7 to July 14 during the San Fermin festival in Pamplona.
+The encierro – the running of the bulls – takes place each morning from July 7 to July 14 during the San Fermin festival in Pamplona.
 Six fighting bulls and six steers run 875 metres from the corral at Santo Domingo through the old city streets to the Plaza de Toros bullring.
-The run starts at 08:00 and is over in approximately 3 minutes.
-The same bulls are fought and killed in the corrida that evening.
+The run starts at 8am and is over in approximately three minutes.
+The same bulls that run in the morning are fought and killed in the corrida that evening.
+That context is not separable from the event.

 Participating

 The run is free to join.
 You must be over 18.
-Drunk runners are ejected from the course before the start.
-You register at the Calle de la Estafeta or Santo Domingo entry points by 07:30.
-The official advice is to run in front of a bull for a short distance, then step aside.
-The bulls are bred fighting animals weighing 600kg; they are not predictable and their speed on flat ground exceeds 50km/h.
-Wearing appropriate shoes and not running drunk are the two most consistently given pieces of practical advice by veterans.
+Drunk runners are ejected from the course before the 8am start, which is both sensible policy and a serious enforcement operation given the state of Pamplona at 7:30am on any July morning.
+Register at the Calle de la Estafeta or Santo Domingo entry points by 7:30.
+The official advice is to run in front of a bull for a short distance then step aside.
+Whether that advice has ever been acted on as described under actual running conditions is a matter some veterans dispute.

-The safest position to observe from is one of the wooden-fenced window barriers on Calle Estafeta.
-Places on these barricades are not free - they sell for EUR 10-20 per person in advance and are managed by the Pamplona town council.
-Booking opens months ahead.
-Rooftop and balcony positions along the route are controlled by building owners and cost EUR 80-200+ for the week.
+The safest spectator position is one of the wooden-fenced window barriers on Calle Estafeta.
+These sell for EUR 10 to 20 per person in advance, managed by the Pamplona town council.
+Rooftop and balcony positions along the route are controlled by building owners and cost EUR 80 to 200 or more for the week.

 Accommodation

-Book 6-12 months in advance for any accommodation in Pamplona during festival week.
+Book 6 to 12 months in advance for any accommodation during festival week.
 Prices multiply by five to ten times their normal rate.
-Most available rooms by January are already gone.
-Camping outside the city (Camping de Ezcaba, 7km north) is the option if hotels are full.
-Sleeping in the parks is technically illegal but widely tolerated; the city has done this for long enough that the local authorities manage rather than prevent it.
+Most rooms are gone by January.
+Camping de Ezcaba, 7 kilometres north of the city, is the overflow option.
+Sleeping in the parks is technically illegal and widely tolerated; the city has managed this arrangement for long enough that it functions as unofficial infrastructure.